PhD

 Formal training is given to all postgraduates in Aberystwyth.
 In addition, modules are made available within IBERS that are designed to maximise research experience and to develop transferable, professional and interpersonal skills.
 These modules help students improve competence in written, oral and visual communication skills, as well as help develop a broader understanding of the spectrum of skills required to be truly effective as a researcher, including experimental design and data analysis.
 These modules are designed to meet the training requirements of the UK Research Councils and other funding bodies.

-Where specialist skills are required, or where there is a need for additional formal studies in a particular area, further training may involve attending selected undergraduate or postgraduate courses within the Institute or training courses at other institutions.
-In addition, the Institute runs an extensive seminar programme in which students are expected to participate.
+Where specialist skills are required, or where there is a need for additional formal studies in a particular area, further training may involve attending selected courses.